Rockfan121/linux-accessibility-scripts/README.md

 Scripts start with installing basic tools and compilers.
 They are aimed at Scala and Python programmers, so the scripts install: openjdk8, sbt, python.
 Git is also included.

 ### Accessible scala
 Accessible scala is a plugin for Visual Studio Code that enable the user to easier navigate the code written in Scala language.
+It's possible to install it via VS Code interface.

 ### IDEs
 Installed IDEs and code editors include JetBrains software (community versions) - IntelliJ IDEA and Pycharm - and Visual Studio Code.
+To start these applications, use a command

+`snap run application_name`

+where `application_name` can be `vscode`, `intellij-idea-community` or `pycharm-community`.

 ## Instruction
 The most preferable order of executing scripts is: